 Putting together a financial forecast is not only essential for potential investors but it will also help you understand your business’s potential for success.
 If your business has barely launched, you will have to make income and budget projections based on market research.
 If your business has already been operating, you’ll have to include line items such as your profit-and-loss statement, balance sheet and cash flow.
 Be as realistic as possible when filling out the numbers.

 You’ll end with an appendix, which will include any relevant supplementary materials, from legal documents (licenses, permits or patents) to credit histories, graphics, footnotes and product pictures.

 You can also personalize this section.
 For example, you may want to share why you are passionate about starting your business or give a shout-out to your co-owner.

 STEP 8: COMPLETE YOUR EXECUTIVE SUMMARY

-This will actually be the first section of your business plan, but you’ll find it much easier to write now that you’ve composed the bulk of your plan.
+This will actually be the first section of your business plan, but you may find it easier to write after you’ve composed the bulk of your plan.
 That’s because the executive summary essentially recaps sections one through seven.
-In this nontechnical summary statement, you will briefly explain your services or product line, why you are starting this business and basic details about your company’s team and location.
+In this nontechnical summary statement, you provide a mission statement, a brief explanation of your services or product line, why you are starting this business and basic details about your company’s team and location.

 If you’re planning to ask for financing, include financial information and high-level growth plans.
 Keep this section brief but compelling.
 Think of it like the copy on the inside of a book jacket: You want to entice your target audience to read every chapter.